 Describes how the audit process works and what is required of auditors.

-Auditing of Accredited Certificate Providers and Liable Entities is one of the mechanisms used by IPART to monitor compliance and performance with the Energy Savings Scheme.
-Audits confirm that the scheme is being implemented as designed and that the creation, sale and surrender of energy savings certificates is resulting in genuine reductions in electricity consumption.
+Auditing of Accredited Certificate Providers and Scheme Participants is one of the mechanisms used by IPART to monitor compliance and performance with the Energy Savings Scheme.
+Audits confirm that the scheme is being implemented as designed and that the creation, sale and surrender of energy savings certificates results in genuine reductions in energy consumption.

 Audits are performed by a member of the Audit Services Panel, established by IPART.